husarion/static_docs_deprecated/src/core2/manuals/core2mini.md

 ## hSensor ##

-CORE2mini is equipped with three hSensor ports (Shrouded Box Header: 2◊3-Pin, 0.1" (2.54 mm) Male).
+CORE2mini is equipped with three hSensor ports (Shrouded Box Header: 2√ó3-Pin, 0.1" (2.54 mm) Male).

 The hSensor is intended to be used with many different sensors, such as spatial orientation sensors (like MPU9250), light sensors, sound sensors, limit switches and many others.

 **Each hSensor port contains three basic elements:**

 1. An **Analog to Digital Converter (ADC)** channel.
-The full range is 0 ñ 3.3V.
+The full range is 0 ‚Äì 3.3V.
 The alternative function is interrupt input.

 2. An **auxiliary 5V supply output** dedicated to supplying the sensor circuit.
 The maximum current is not limited for each port, but due to the 5 V line total current limit, we recommend keeping the current below 50mA.
 If you are sure that the total 5V current will not exceed 2A, you can go higher, up to 500mA.
 See "Power supply" section for more details.

-3. **4 digital inputs/outputs.** Additionally, some hSensor ports have a hardware UART interface assigned to these IOís, and some have a hardware I2C interface.
+3. **4 digital inputs/outputs.** Additionally, some hSensor ports have a hardware UART interface assigned to these IO‚Äôs, and some have a hardware I2C interface.
 If you want UART or I2C, please check the software documentation which physical ports to use.

 <div class="image center h300">